How to Teach Programming in the AI Era? Using LLMs as a Teachable Agent for Debugging: Discussion

-Though most students found the \sysname engaging, some found having to interact with an interface not straightforward and preferred to practice debugging in their natural coding environments (e.g., IDEs like VSCode).
-Some instructors also expressed concerns on the deployment and maintenance cost (\cref{sec:user-study}).
-Essentially, this contradicting feedback highlights that the term ``minimal effort'' is subjective.
+\textbf{Teachable Agent for Appropriate Reliance with Imperfect AIs.} Our work illustrates a scenario in which \emph{LLM-generated bugs are not seen as problems but rather as features.} \sysname's teachable agent setup provides students with \emph{moderated exposure to imperfect LLMs}, and may help them learn that LLMs are fallible and calibrate trust accordingly.
+Future iterations could remove material validation and allow direct exposure to unfiltered LLM mistakes in real-time interactions, taking full advantage of the teachable agent framework.
+Students will naturally expect that the LLM-agent seeking help may make mistakes (\eg fail to follow bug-fixing explanations).
+This approach, however, requires a more sophisticated design for scaffolding students in recognizing LLM errors.

+\textbf{Task Delegation for Shifting Learning Focus.} Our exploration lays the foundation for a paradigm shift toward cultivating higher-order evaluation skills in the generative AI era.
+Essentially, we asked: what skills should we offload, and what should we learn?
+Most students in our study appreciated offloading subtasks to LLM (\cref{subsec:qualitative}); however, some need more scaffolds, while others prefer less.
+Future research can investigate more personalized task delegation.
+For example, students who need more help can use LLMs to facilitate code tracing, and students can also write their own explanations for bugs based on their proficiency.
+Deciding the bare minimum programming skills and human-AI collaboration skills to teach also warrants further exploration~\cite{ma2023pair}.

-To maximize utility to different user groups, it might be interesting to modularize different components in \sysname.
-For example, the instructor in \cref{subsec:instructor_feedback} who prefer to distribute training materials as static handouts can rely entirely on the material generation module, whereas instructors who want to experiment with the training setup but are skeptical about LLM involvement can pair the teachable agent interface with buggy codes generated by human students, rather than LLMs.
+\textbf{Modularize to Adapt to Different Needs.} Though most students and instructors found \sysname engaging, some expressed concerns about the deployment and maintenance cost of a new tool.
+To maximize utility to diverse users, we can modularize different components in \sysname.
+Instructors who prefer to distribute training materials as handouts can rely entirely on the material generation module.
+In contrast, instructors who want to experiment with TA training can employ \sysname with practice generated using their training questions.
+Future studies may perform ablation studies to evaluate different \sysname components with more extensive classroom deployment.

-In this work, we primarily evaluated \emph{whether the full \sysname can bring learning gains} through a small in-lab experiment, which serves as a prerequisite for more extensive classroom deployment.
-For next step, we plan to perform more ablation studies to disentangle the gains from different \sysname components.
-For example, we will compare \sysname, with LLM-generated materials distributed as handouts, and with existing course materials (handouts with descriptive tips on debugging and exercises).
-Our preliminary experiments show that the LLM-generated materials also bring marginal learning gain, though not as much as \sysname.
-With a larger-scale controlled experiment, we hope to help instructors select the best version that fits their needs.

-\begin{acks} Thanks to all the participants for the pilot, interview, and user study in this work.
-Thanks to Kelly Rivers, Michael Taylor, and Michael Hilton for instructor insights and design advice. \end{acks}